M7011E-django-unchained/docs/installation/README.md

 Here comes information about what to do before installing and running the system and how to run it.

+## Make sure docker is installed and running

+If docker is not installed, it can be installed from [here](https://docs.docker.com/engine/install/).

 ## Create .env file in the same folder as the docker-compose.yml are

 `.env` file should look like this: